 Office 2010, Windows 7, and Windows Server 2008 are not the only business apps reaching the end of their lifecycles.
 Many other programs share the same fate.
 Table 1 lists some of the more notable ones.

-We can assess your IT environment to see whether it is running any of the apps that will no longer be supported in 2020 as well as help you decide on the best upgrade option.
+Contact us to assess your IT environment to see whether it is running any of the apps that will no longer be supported in 2020 as well as help you decide on the best upgrade option.
 Making plans now will ensure a smooth migration and help you keep on-budget in 2020.

 Some of the Business Apps That Microsoft Will No Longer Support in 2020: